dougeby/IntuneDocs/InTuneDocs/DeployUse/enroll-devices-in-microsoft-intune.md

 Learn more about [DEP](ios-device-enrollment-program-in-microsoft-intune.md). ([Go back to the table](#overview-of-device-enrollment-methods))

 ### USB-SA
 USB-connected, corporate-owned devices are prepared with Intune policy.
-For USB-connected, Setup Assistant enrollment, the admin creates this Intune policy and exports it to Apple Configurator.
+For Setup Assistant enrollment, the admin creates this Intune policy and exports it to Apple Configurator.
 The admin must enroll each device manually.
 Users receive their devices and run Setup Assistant, enrolling their device.
 This method supports **iOS Supervised** mode, which in turn enables:
   -	Conditional access
   -	Jailbreak detection
   -	Mobile application management